neikow/vee/roadmaps/renderer.md

 Goal: Formalize how different passes (Shadows, Picking, UI, Main) talk to each other.

-- [ ] Define a RenderPass Interface
+- [x] Create a structure that defines inputs, outputs, and dependencies for each render pass.
-    - [ ] Create a base class where each pass defines its own Execute(VkCommandBuffer) method.
+- [x] Implement Synchronization Automated Logic
-- [ ] Implement Synchronization Automated Logic
+    - [x] Create a system that automatically inserts VkImageMemoryBarrier based on which pass reads/writes to which texture.
-    - [ ] Create a system that automatically inserts VkImageMemoryBarrier based on which pass reads/writes to which texture.
+- [x] Build a Render Graph
-- [ ] Async Picking
+- [x] Async Picking
-    - [ ] Move the GetEntityIDAt logic to be non-blocking.
+    - [x] Move the GetEntityIDAt logic to be non-blocking.
-    - [ ] Render the picking ID buffer in the background and read the result from the previous frame to avoid vkDeviceWaitIdle.
+    - [x] Render the picking ID buffer in the background and read the result from the previous frame to avoid vkDeviceWaitIdle.

 ## Phase 5: Advanced Features & Optimization